 Rice - Traditionally, this dish is made with white rice and you can use long grain or short grain.
 My preference is basmati rice because it gets nice and fluffy after cooking.
 If you prefer using brown rice, you need to adjust the cooking time as it will take longer to cook.

-Lentils - Traditionally, you need dark brown lentils which are a bit difficult to find in regular supermarkets.
+Lentils - Traditionally, you need dark brown lentils for mujadara which are a bit difficult to find in regular supermarkets.
 These special brown lentils are available online or at Middle Eastern shops.
 Here I used regular green lentils that you can find in every supermarket.